shakirul-sust/Forest-fire-prediction/README.md

 ## Running the Project

-1. Place the dataset inside the `data/` directory.
+1. Copy the dataset to the `data/` directory
 2. Run the main script:

 ```sh